Family caregiver amount (FCA)

 You may be able to claim the FCA for more than one eligible dependant.

-If you can make a claim for the same child for the amount for an eligible dependant (line 305) and the amount for children born in 1997 or later (line 367), you can only claim the FCA on line 367 for this child.
+If you can make a claim for the same child for the amount for an eligible dependant (line 305) and the family caregiver amount for children under 18 years of age (line 367), you can only claim the FCA on line 367 for this child.

 One of Mike's children, Paul, is 10 years of age, has an impairment, and is eligible for the disability tax credit.
 Because of his impairment, Paul requires significant help from his father to attend to his personal needs.
 Mike has a signed letter from their doctor indicating his son's impairment, when it began, and what the duration of the impairment is expected to be.
 The letter also states that Paul needs much more help for his personal needs and care than children of the same age.
-Mike, who is separated, claims the amount for children (line 367) and the amount for an eligible dependant (line 305) for Paul.
-Mike can claim an additional amount of $2,058 for the FCA on line 367.
+Mike, who is separated, claims the family caregiver amount for children under 18 years of age (line 367) and the amount for an eligible dependant (line 305) for Paul.
 He cannot claim the additional amount for line 305 because the claim is made for the same dependant.

 Completing your tax return

-For line 367, enter the number of children for whom you are not claiming the FCA, in box 366 (above and to the left of line 367 on Schedule 1).
-For children for whom you are claiming the FCA, enter the number of children in box 352 (beside and to the left of line 367).
+For line 367, enter the number of children for whom you are claiming the family caregiver amount, in box 352 (beside and to the left of line 367).
 Claim the result of the calculation on line 367.

 Forms and publications